YunYouJun/hexo-theme-yun/docs/en/about.md

 ### Novel

-Using the latest API as a priority under the circumstances where most browsers already support it(Reduce redundant codes and increase speed.)
+Using the latest API as a priority under the circumstances where most browsers already support it.
+(Reduce redundant codes and increase speed.)

 > IE: Stop staring at me!